matrixx567/RPIShutdown/docs/source/content/installation-notes.rst

 The code for the microcontroller must be compiled and flashed.
 In the actual version the RPIShutdown uses a relais for switching the power of the Raspberry Pi.
 The circuit is an open-collector output.
-The described `schematic`_ uses a P-Mosfet, so the code of the microcontroller must be changed.
+The schematic derscribed in :ref:`schematic` uses a P-Mosfet, so the code of the microcontroller must be changed.

 Connecting the RPIShutdown to the Raspberry Pi